Board of Directors & Management

 In accordance with article 141, paragraph four and items of Law 6,404, of 1976, as amended, the minority shareholders of a listed company that own at least fifteen per cent (15%) of such company’s total common voting shares, or the shareholders that own preferred non-voting or with restricted vote power shares representing at least ten per cent (10%) of the shareholder’s equity, or shareholders that own common and preferred shares that, together, represent at least ten per cent (10%) of the shareholder’s equity, are entitled to elect, in a separate election, one member of the board of directors.

-– The Board of Directors’ Charter (portuguese only) is available for consultation, click here.
+– Internal Regulations of the Board of Directors (portuguese only) is available for consultation, click here.

 |Name||Position||Date of Election||End of Term|